trevisanj/PFANT/README.md

 |             model |   |       profiles |   |  spectrum |   | Gaussian |
 +-------------------+   +----------------+   +-----------+   +----------+
 ```
-Figure 2 - Summarized pipeline showing the Fortran program names and what they do.
+Figure 2 - PFANT spectral synthesis pipeline showing the Fortran program names
+and what they do.

 #### 3.2.1 Interpolate the stellar atmospheric model

+This step takes a 3D grid of atmospheric models and interpolates a new model
+given a certain point (temperature x gravity x metallicity) contained within the
+limits of the grid.

 ```shell
 innewmarcs
 ```

-will create two files: modeles.mod and modeles.opa.
+will create two files: _modeles.mod_ and _modeles.opa_.

 #### 3.2.2 Create hydrogen lines profiles